A concise tutorial review of reverse osmosis and electrodialysis: Theory of electrodialysis for a 1:1 salt solution

 \subsection{Calculation of current and current efficiency in ED}

-To calculate current and current efficiency, we must first relate current density \textit{I} to the voltage drops over the membranes and flow channels.
+To calculate current and current efficiency, we must relate current density \textit{I} to the voltage drops over the membranes and flow channels.
 The cell pair voltage, $V\s{cp}$, is a summation of the voltage drops across two channels (d- and c-channels), two membranes (AEM and CEM), and in total four Donnan potential drops (at each channel/membrane interface in the cell pair).
 For a symmetric system, the four Donnan potentials simplify to two times the same difference between two Donnan potentials.
 In the symmetric model we also assume each membrane has the same resistance.
 The two channels will, as desalination progresses, have very different resistances.
-In each membrane, the relationship between current and voltage can be described by
+In each membrane, the relationship between current density and voltage can be described by

-where $k\s{m}$ is a membrane transport coefficient, $|X|$ is the magnitude of the membrane charge density, and $\Delta \phi\s{m}$ is a dimensionless potential, or voltage, drop across the membrane.
-This voltage drop is only across the inner part of the membrane, excluding the voltage changes (Donnan potentials) at the two edges of each membrane.
-These we will discuss further on.
-Eq.~\eqref{eq_ED_7} assumes that both ions have the same diffusion coefficient in the membrane, $D_{\text{m}}$, and thus the mass transfer coefficient $k\s{m}$, which is the ratio of this $D_\mathrm{m}$ over membrane thickness, $L\s{m}$, is the same for both ions.
-This diffusion coefficient will be much lower than in free solution, because of membrane porosity, tortuosity, and the small pore size.
-For instance, diffusion in the membrane will be slower by a factor of 20--50 compared to outside, in free solution.
-Eq.~\eqref{eq_ED_7} furthermore assumes that the membrane charge density, $|X|$, is large compared to salt concentrations outside the membrane.
-(In a generalized version of Eq.~\eqref{eq_ED_7}, the term $|X|$ is replaced by an average total ions concentration, $\left\langle c\s{T,m} \right\rangle$.)
-Any voltage $\phi$ can always be multiplied by the thermal voltage, $V\s{T}=RT/F\sim 25.6$ mV (at room temperature), to arrive at a dimensional voltage in (m)V.
+where $k^*_\text{m}$ is a membrane transport coefficient, given by $k^*_\text{m}=K_{\text{f},i}k\s{m}$, where $k\s{m}=D_{\text{m},i}/L\s{m}$, with $L\s{m}$ membrane thickness.
+Furthermore, $|X|$ is the magnitude of the membrane charge density (with unit mM), and $\Delta \phi\s{m}$ is a dimensionless potential drop across the inner part of the membrane, excluding the Donnan potentials at the two surfaces of each membrane.
+These we discuss further on.
+Eq.~\eqref{eq_ED_7} assumes that both ions have the same diffusion coefficient in the membrane, $D_{\text{m},i}$, and the same $K_{\text{f},i}$, and thus $k^*_\text{m}$ is the same for both ions.
+Eq.~\eqref{eq_ED_7} also assumes that the membrane charge density, $|X|$, is large compared to salt concentrations outside the membrane.
+(In a generalized version of Eq.~\eqref{eq_ED_7}, the term $|X|$ is replaced by an average total ions concentration, $\left\langle c\s{T,m} \right\rangle$, but for a good ion exchange membrane these two numbers are very close.)
+Note that dimensionless potentials, $\phi$, can always be multiplied by the thermal voltage, $V\s{T}=RT/F\sim 25.6$ mV (at room temperature), to arrive at a dimensional voltage in (m)V.

 Similar to Eq.~\eqref{eq_ED_7}, we have a current-voltage relationship across the d- and c-channels, given by